A diverse and dynamic research culture

-While our research in the School is historically wide-ranging and thematically diverse, we share a commitment to the importance of knowledge transfer, the benefits of the humanities as a social good, and the study of the past to inform the present.
-The School’s research mission, supported by the School Research Director, is:
+While our research in the School is historically wide-ranging and thematically rich, we share a commitment to the importance of public engagement, the benefits of the humanities as a social good, and the study of the past to inform the present.
+The School’s research mission, supported by the School Research Director, is to create a research culture where everybody’s research is valued and colleagues are supported to do their best work.

 Classics and Ancient History